adam-gatherer/cloud-cv-aws/README.md

 ![diagram showing components interacting with one another](./READMEimg/cloud_cv_diagram.jpg)

+## Automation

+After the aforementioned GitHub Action syncs the contents of the site/ folder to the S3 bucket, it runs an invalidation on the CloudFront cache by means of a bash script with AWS CLI commands.
+The credentials are stored as GitHub environment variables to prevent hard-coding access keys (a bad move if ever I saw one).

 ## To-Do

+- [ ] Change AWS CLI command permissions to use least privilege model
 - [ ] Learn some Terraform
 - [ ] Infrastructure as code via Terraform
 - [ ] Add some tests to the Python code